thriveweb/deking-new/content/posts/2018-10-30-why-seal-a-wood-deck.md

 meta:
   canonicalLink: 'https://www.dekingdecks.com.au/posts/why-seal-a-wood-deck/'
   description: >-
-    Why Seal a Wood Deck in Brisbane?
+    Why Seal a Wood Deck?
 The advantages of coating your new wood deck are two fold, especially living in South East Queensland
-  title: Why Seal a Wood Deck in Brisbane?
+  title: Why Seal a Wood Deck in Queensland?
 ---
 Why Seal a Wood Deck in Brisbane? **The advantages of coating your new wood deck are two fold, especially living in South East Queensland**